Shriansh16/classment_assignment/README.md

 📌 Overview

 The Helpdesk Chatbot is an AI-powered conversational agent designed to assist users with their queries in a friendly and natural way.
-Built using Streamlit, ChromaDB, and LangChain, it integrates Groq's LLaMA 3.3 70B Versatile model to provide accurate responses with memory retention.
+Built using Streamlit, FAISS, and LangChain, it integrates Groq's LLaMA 3.3 70B Versatile model to provide accurate responses with memory retention.

 🚀 Features

 - Conversational Memory: Maintains context using ConversationBufferWindowMemory.

-- ChromaDB Integration: Retrieves the most relevant context to answer queries.
+- FAISS Integration: Retrieves the most relevant context to answer queries.

 - Refined Query Processing: Enhances user input before passing it to the LLM.